bishabosha/advent-of-code-2023/README.md

 # advent-of-code-2023
-Advent of Code challenges 2023
+Advent of Code challenges 2023, exercising an unmerged feature proposal in Scala 3 for tuples with labelled fields

 ## Requirements